ordercloud-api/ordercloud-javascript-sdk/docs/Payments.md

 var apiInstance = new OrderCloud.Payments();

-var direction = "direction_example"; // String | Direction of the payment.
-Possible values: Incoming, Outgoing.
+var direction = "direction_example"; // String | Direction of the order, from the current user's perspective.
+Possible values: incoming, outgoing.

 var orderID = "orderID_example"; // String | ID of the order.